nwlunatic/qtwebkitdriver/README.txt

 Code for a python client.

 6) server/
-Code for the chromedriver server.
+Code for the qtwebkitdriver server.
-A python wrapper to the chromedriver server.
+A python wrapper to the qtwebkitdriver server.

 7) extension/
 An extension used for automating the desktop browser.